harsh1495/Trivia-FSND/backend/README.md

 ### POST ```"/questions"```

 - Creates a new question
-- Request Body: question, answer, difficulty and category.
+- Request body: question, answer, difficulty and category.
 - Returns: true if successfully creates a new question.

 #### Sample request payload